d347h-eth/hypercastle-bot/docs/architecture.md

     4. `fetch_metadata`: Reservoir `/tokens/v7` to enrich Mode/Chroma/Zone/Biome/Antenna (stored as JSON).
     5. `uploading_media`: X chunked upload of video; `media_id` + `media_uploaded_at` persisted (re-upload if older than 24h).
     6. `posting`: post enriched multi-line text with `media_ids`; on success mark posted, increment rate usage, clean artifacts.
--   **429:** read `x-ratelimit-*` headers, set `next_attempt_at` to the reset (with buffer), record remote cooldown, exhaust local usage, and halt until reset.
+-   **429:** read `x-rate-limit-*` headers, set `next_attempt_at` to the reset (with buffer), record remote cooldown, exhaust local usage, and halt until reset.
 -   **Non-429 errors:** exponential backoff (1m → 2m → … → 30m) via `next_attempt_at`, attempt_count++.
 -   **Recovery:** on startup, find `posting` older than `stalePostingSeconds` (120s), compare against recent timeline (tokenId + price + symbol + side) to mark posted or requeue.
 -   **Pruning:** delete posted/failed/seen older than 30 days, at most every 6h.

 ### Rate limiting

--   A single rate controller (inside `TwitterPublisher`) owns all X rate logic for posting.
-It persists header-derived state in `meta` (`rate_state_post`) and rejects calls when `remaining` would consume the reserved slot (keeps the 17th request unused).
--   State heals after reset: if the stored `reset` has passed, remaining is restored to the limit before the next call.
-When headers are missing, a synthetic reset is stored using per-slot spacing (~84m for 17/day) anchored to the last spent request so the system can self-heal without new requests. `checkRateLimit` reads the stored post snapshot (no `/2/users/me` network probe) to avoid exhausting the `/me` bucket.
--   Headers are parsed with preference for the `userDay` bucket to align with free-tier caps.
-On success/429, state is refreshed from headers; if headers are missing, the controller cautiously decrements the stored remaining and sets a short fallback recovery window.
--   Exponential backoff for 429s starts at 1s, doubles up to 2h, and is clamped to the `x-ratelimit-reset` minus a small buffer so retries never pre-date the reset; non-rate errors still back off (1m → 2m → … → 30m).
+-   A dedicated `RateControl` component owns all X rate logic.
+It treats `x-rate-limit-*` response headers as the authoritative source of truth.
+-   **Guard:** It enforces a "reserve" of 1 slot (blocks when `remaining <= 1`) to ensure the account never hits "0" and risks a hard ban.
+-   **Reset:** It respects the `x-rate-limit-reset` timestamp provided by the API.
+The bot halts posting until this window passes.
+-   **Self-Healing (Fallback):** If headers are missing (e.g., transient error or test environment), the controller uses a "dead reckoning" fallback: it decrements the local `remaining` count and, if blocked without a known reset time, calculates a synthetic reset based on the free tier slot duration (~1.4 hours for 17 posts/day).
+This ensures the bot self-heals and resumes eventually without manual intervention.
+-   **Storage:** State (`limit`, `remaining`, `reset`, `lastSpentAt`) is persisted in the `meta` table so it survives restarts.
+-   **Backoff:** 429 errors trigger an immediate deferral until the `reset` time (plus a small buffer).
+Non-rate errors use standard exponential backoff.

 ## Data Model (SQLite)